Annas-Furquan-Pasha/Weather-App/README.md

 ## Getting Started

-This User friendly app is used to get details of the weather in a particular city Weather details are taken from an api called OpenWeatherMap api the details shown are :
+- This User friendly app is used to get details of the weather in a particular city
+- Weather details are taken from an api called OpenWeatherMap api
+- The details shown are :
-- City Name
+- - City Name
-- Temperature (in celsius)
+- - Temperature (in celsius)
-- Humidity Percentage
+- - Humidity Percentage
-- Wind Speed in meter per second
+- - Wind Speed in meter per second
-- weather condition
+- - weather condition
-- an icon representing weather condition
+- - an icon representing weather condition
+- A refresh icon is also added to get updated weather details.
+- The user can refresh for every one minute

 ## Build Details